 Many jobs at MHP involve difficult and demanding work, and some jobs also come with inherent health and safety risks.
 We are concerned that MHP is not doing enough to mitigate these risks and ensure a safe working environment for its employees.
 For example, one mechanist reported that MHP provided a synthetic uniform to wear, which presented a fire hazard during welding activities.
-156 The same person also reported that in rooms where welding was taking place, no eye protection was provided for surrounding workers, which caused them to experience some vision problems after working around welding activities.
+The same person also reported that in rooms where welding was taking place, no eye protection was provided for surrounding workers, which caused them to experience some vision problems after working around welding activities.
 A driver reported being asked to work two days in a row without any time to sleep in between.
 This person reported falling asleep while driving on multiple occasions, luckily without causing any damage or injury.
-158 A third employee reported that they were given an unreasonably large workload: "working for three people" and being told that no other employees would be assigned to help, a situation which they believe led to their development of serious pain in their hands and legs, which has persisted.
-159
+A third employee reported that they were given an unreasonably large workload: "working for three people" and being told that no other employees would be assigned to help, a situation which they believe led to their development of serious pain in their hands and legs, which has persisted.

 At least two workers reported that jobs in the slaughterhouse are paid an unfairly low wage considering the challenging nature of the work.
 All of the current and former employees that were interviewed during the preparation of this complaint reported that MHP promised them certain benefits as part of their employment, but then deducted those benefits from their wages.
-161 Employees reported that these deductions included things like the bus fare to ride on MHP's worker buses, the cost of employee uniforms and things like soap and shampoo that were kept at the MHP facility for the use of all workers (a standard fee was deducted from employee salaries regardless of who actually used these products).
-162 The Company also offers chicken meat as a monthly "bonus" to employees with good performance, but the cost of the meat is nevertheless deducted from the employee's salary.
-163
+Employees reported that these deductions included things like the bus fare to ride on MHP's worker buses, the cost of employee uniforms and things like soap and shampoo that were kept at the MHP facility for the use of all workers (a standard fee was deducted from employee salaries regardless of who actually used these products).
+The Company also offers chicken meat as a monthly "bonus" to employee with good performance, but the cost of the meat is nevertheless deducted from the employee's salary.

 Workers have also reported various forms of pressure and intimidation, including apparent retaliation against employees who raise concerns about poor working conditions.
 For example, a slaughterhouse employee reported falling ill with pneumonia after being asked to work in a very cold room.
-164 The employee reported that following their illness they requested to be transferred to another facility, but this request was denied and the Company instead asked them to leave, explaining that "sick employees are not needed."
-Another employee reported experiencing pressure from MHP related to a family member who had publicly raised questions and concerns about the impacts of MHP facilities.
-166
+The employee reported that following their illness they requested to